zhengwuma/zhengwuma.github.io/_posts/2023-02-05-about-the-author.md

 When I was six, I moved to [Xi'an](https://en.wikipedia.org/wiki/Xi%27an), Shaanxi, China with my parents.
 In this ancient capital of China for more than 13 dynasties, I finished my primary school, high school and even the undergraduate in the Jiaotong University.

 Even though always stay in one place is "boring" sometime, Jiaotong is really the good place where feed me everything.
+And I am proud of being the alumna of [The High School Affiliated to Xi'an Jiaotong University](http://www.xajdfz.com.cn/).

 I started to learn Linguistics when I was the sophomore exchange student in UW-Madison.
 I believe lots of the students have taken the course LINGUIS 101/303, and this is also the beginning of everything for me.